GoogleCloudPlatform/php-docs-samples/bigquery/api/README.md

 ## Description

-This simple command-line application demonstrates how to invoke Google BigQuery from PHP.
+All code in the `snippets` directory demonstrate how to invoke Google BigQuery from PHP.

 ## Build and Run
 1.  **Enable APIs** - [Enable the BigQuery API](https://console.cloud.google.com/flows/enableapi?apiid=bigquery)